web-empire/auto-ai-blogger/readme.txt

 3. Generate a post content from provided title: It sends the selected featured post title and accordingly get a post content to generate a post.
 4. Get the token usage data: This API basically gives tokens usage data to user.

 These APIs also included Auto AI Blogger site persona settings, such as Site Title, Site Description, Site For to increase better results.
-We do understand the user site's privacy, we are not collecting anything that affect on policy.
+We do understand the user site's privacy, we are not collecting anything without user's consent.

 This service is provided by "WP AI Blogger":
 <a href="#" target="_blank" rel="">Terms of Use</a>